7wick/covid-vaccine-locator-india/README.md

 # How to use it:

-To be updated soon.
-Work is in final phase!
+I will be soon hosting this.
+Soe work to do before that happens.
+Until then, the APIs can be used to fetch data.

+# Steps to run it locally:
+TBA

 # Enhancements (TODO)

-#[NEW]
-To be updated soon

-#[OLD]
 For now it works perfectly fine, for all the districts in India.
-I have to work upon:
+Backlog:

+1. Add a UI to this and host it
+2. Make date parameter optional
+3. Add exception handling
+4. Group the centres by date
-1. Provide the list fo districts of the input state, to the user. if asked by the user.
+5. Provide the list fo districts of the input state, to the user. if asked by the user.

-2. Get a UI for it and host it.
-(Need help on this!)
+# Work history:
+1. Work on a simple POC in python.
+2. Develop the POC to handle all the districts in the state of Uttar Pradesh in India and any other district using district_id
+3. Develop upon, making it work for all the districts of India (by district_name instead of district_id)
+4. Develop an API for this